Causes of Female Infertility – Failure to Ovulate

 Even those women with POI who do not wish to conceive may wish to explore treatment options, such as hormone replacement therapy, because prolonged oestrogen deprivation can have serious effects on other aspects of female health, including reducing bone density and increasing the chances of urinary tract infections (UTIs).
 Oestrogen loss can also negatively impact mental well-being.

-Symptoms of hypothyroidism include fatigue, weight gain, slowness in movements and thoughts, muscular aches and an increased sensitivity to cold.
+Symptoms of hypothyroidism include fatigue, weight gain, slowness in movements and thoughts, muscular aches, and increased sensitivity to cold.
 Between 20 and 50% of women with the condition will experience irregular menstrual cycles and/or hyperprolactinaemia.
 Hypothyroidism can also predispose a female to PCOS-like symptoms.

 There are other factors that might result in a woman failing to ovulate, or experiencing irregular ovulatory cycles.
 These include age, as the ovarian reserve diminishes over time, and lifestyle/environmental factors.